stitchdata/docs/_destinations/redshift/apply-encodings-sort-dist-keys-redshift.md

 {% include misc/data-files.html %}
 {% assign destination = site.destinations | where:"type","redshift" | first %}

-{% include important.html content="The process we outline in this tutorial - which includes dropping tables - can lead to data corruption and other issues if done incorrectly. **Please proceed with caution or reach out to us if you have questions.**" %}
+{% include important.html type="single-line" content="The process we outline in this tutorial - which includes dropping tables - can lead to data corruption and other issues if done incorrectly. **Please proceed with caution or reach out to Stitch support if you have questions.**" %}

 Want to improve your query performance?
 In this article, we’ll walk you through how to use encoding, Sort, and Distribution keys to streamline query processing.